stevector/d8trainingtheme/README.md

 ### Prompts for independent work

 Pick out examples from the repository and implement them: https://github.com/pantheon-systems/quicksilver-examples.
-A simple one to start with is [enable_dev_modules] which was covered in the demo.
+A simple one to start with is [generate_dev_content].

-## 4:15pm - 5pm: Wrap up, questions, and independent work
+## 4:00pm - 4:30pm: Wrap up, questions, and independent work

 During this time we will highlight additional resources like: